scottbreenmsft/scripts/Intune/Microsoft 365 Apps/Deployment/README.md

 ## Using Service UI to display user notifications

 ServiceUI.exe is a process that is used by Microsoft Deployment Toolkit or Configuration Manager to display notifications in the user context during a task sequence deployment.
-You can grab the executable from **update here**.
+You can find a copy of ServiceUI.exe in the installed program files for Microsoft Deployment Toolkit under **C:\Program Files\Microsoft Deployment Toolkit\Templates\Distribution\Tools\x64\ServiceUI.exe**.

 I've created two scripts in this repository for you to start with:
  - **Use-ServiceUI.ps1** - Is the wrapper script that runs ServiceUI and executes a command in the user context if a user is logged on and then runs the install command.